linode/docs/docs/guides/applications/containers/using-podman/index.md

 CMD ["/usr/sbin/httpd", "-DFOREGROUND"]
 {{< /file >}}

 Place these contents in a file named `Dockerfile`.
-Then, working from the same directory the file is stored in, you can use the following Podman command to build and image from the file:
+Then, working from the same directory the file is stored in, you can use the following Podman command to build an image from the file:

     podman build -t fedora-http-server .

-The `-t` option allows you to give the image a tag, or name.
-The `.` at the end of the command specifies the directory in which the Dockerfile can be found — the current directory in this case.
+The `-t` option allows you to give the image a tag, or name — `fedora-http-server` in this case.
+The `.` at the end of the command specifies the directory in which the Dockerfile can be found; a `.` represents the current directory.

 Keep reading onto the section below titled [Running a Container Image](/docs/guides/using-podman/#running-a-container-image) to see how you can run a container from an image built as shown above.

 Podman's `build` command works much like Docker's, but is actually a subset of the build functionality within Buildah.
 In fact, Podman uses a portion of Buildah's source code to implement its build function.

-Buildah actually offers more features and fine-grained control when it comes to building containers.
+Buildah offers more features and fine-grained control when it comes to building containers.
 For that reason, many see Podman and Buildah as complementary tools.
 Buildah gives a robust tool for crafting container images, from container files (for example, Dockerfiles) and from scratch.
 Podman then excels at running and managing the resulting containers.

 You can learn more about Buildah, including steps for setup and usage, in our guide [How to Use Buildah to Build OCI Container Images](/docs/guides/using-buildah-oci-images/).

 #### Listing Local Images

-Once have one or more images locally on your system, you can see them using Podman's `images` command.
+Once you have one or more images locally on your system, you can see them using Podman's `images` command.
 This gives you a list of images that have been created or downloaded onto your system:

     podman images